Ravi-shankar100/Car_Brand-Classification/README.md

 # Car_Brand-Classification
 This is a Image Classification Technique and classified with Deep Learning which classifies car which belongs to any of the 10 classes
-Those classes are Audi , Lamborghini , Mercedes , KIA , Suzuki , Tata , Ford , Lexus , Honda , Mahindra
+Those classes are <b>Audi , Lamborghini , Mercedes , KIA , Suzuki , Tata , Ford , Lexus , Honda , Mahindra</b>

 All these images are being scped from the web using the simple image download by python